-Ph.D. students are not eligible for payment on an hourly basis but must be paid in accordance with their Graduate Student Assistantship Agreement issued by the Graduate School.
+Ph.D. students are not eligible for payment on an hourly basis for working as a Research Assistant on an award but must be paid in accordance with their Graduate Student Assistantship Agreement issued by the Graduate School.
 Master's degree students are permitted to be paid an hourly wage but most academic departments have a certain set salary or "stipend" so faculty should confirm the salary rate with the Chair or Department Administrator.
 Undergraduate students may be paid on an hourly basis.
 Students are limited in the number of hours that they are permitted to work.
 They may work a maximum of 20 hours per week.

 What are the University's Thesis Research tuition rate for graduate students?

 Tuition rates and fees are available at the Student Accounts website.

 Is there a website that lists the government approved per diem rates?